usds/website-redesign/README.md

 Soon, this repo will also contain our assets on [whitehouse.gov](https://www.whitehouse.gov/digital/united-states-digital-service).

-The site is built on the (U.S. Web Design Standards)[https://playbook.cio.gov/designstandards/].
+The site is built on the [U.S. Web Design Standards](https://playbook.cio.gov/designstandards/).

 Use
 ---